5 Steps to Turn Blog Readers into Customers

 Step 1: Know your audience

-What’s the point of spending time creating amazing content if your readers show no interest in the topics you cover?
-So before you start writing, find out what your audience is looking for.
+Why invest hours creating great articles if your readers have no interest in the subjects you cover?
+Before you start writing, discover what your audience is searching for.

 Ask questions